Pippa Evans on The Now Show gives some good advice - don't touch people who don't wanna be touched, even if you wanna touch them.

 I was the Chief projectionist in Kirby, and I had a “number two” who I’ll call Bill.
 I distinctly remember that whenever we walked together through the shopping centre that was attached to the J&A entertainment centre where we worked, he would regularly point at women and say, “I’d f*** that, and I’d f*** that, and I’d f*** that.”
 I told him this was unacceptable but I don’t remember him stopping – I think I may have just stopped walking with him.
 To this day, I’m sensitive about language issues, not least in relation to human relations with other sentient beings.

 I can group British Steel and Fords together, although the following was worse in the Dagenham car plant as I recall.
-There was plenty of “pin-ups” on the car assembly line, and some in the canteen areas of the steelworks.
+There were plenty of “pin-ups” on the car assembly line, and some in the canteen areas of the steelworks.
 Both were overwhelmingly male environments, and both involved shift work.
 When we did see female staff, it would be canteen cleaners, or those working in administration.
 They were subject to sexualised calls from some of the men and, if young, whistling.
 More than that, though, I got my first taste at what some men will say to other men about females when in a group.
 Some say absolutely horrendous things.
 Violent sexualised language pours out of some men.
 What they want to do to any given woman, and what they assume “she wanted” or else “would get anyway.”

 Prison was also “very male,” with even more reason, as far as both the staff and “inmates” appeared to believe, to be and act “manly.”
 Female staff were seen less frequently here.
 However, some women worked in the education department and one person, who I got to know quite well, would address the “induction wing” about the delights of the prison’s Education Department.
 After she had gone, the same old, same old, happened: what they were going to do to her, and what they thought “she wanted.”
 One nasty character could not stop talking about the assumed size of her “piss flaps.”